carteradamski/Election-Voting-Analsysis/README.md

-## Week 6

-## Week 7: Modeling the Influence of Socioeconomic Factors on Voter Behavior
+## Modeling the Influence of Socioeconomic Factors on Voter Behavior

 To complement our geospatial analysis, we implemented regression and classification models to **quantify the relationship between income, unemployment, and voting behavior** at the county level.
 Our goal was to assess whether employment and other socioeconomic features can predict **income levels**, and by extension, voter turnout and influence.